Causes of World War I: French distrust of Germany

 Some of the distant origins of World War I can be seen in the results and consequences of the Franco-Prussian War in 1870 and 1871 and the concurrent unification of Germany.
 Germany had won decisively and established a powerful empire, but France fell into chaos and experienced a years-long decline in its military power.
 A legacy of animosity grew between France and Germany after the German annexation of Alsace-Lorraine.
 The annexation caused widespread resentment in France, giving rise to the desire for revenge that was known as revanchism.
 French sentiment was based on a desire to avenge military and territorial losses and the displacement of France as the pre-eminent continental military power.
 Bismarck was wary of the French desire for revenge and achieved peace by isolating France and by balancing the ambitions of Austria-Hungary and Russia in the Balkans.
 During his later years, he tried to placate the French by encouraging their overseas expansion.
 However, anti-German sentiment remained.

 France eventually recovered from its defeat, paid its war indemnity, and rebuilt its military strength.
 However, France was smaller than Germany in terms of population and industry and therefore many French felt insecure next to a more powerful neighbor.
 By the 1890s, the desire for revenge over Alsace-Lorraine was no longer a major factor for the leaders of France but remained a force in public opinion.
-Jules Cambon, the French ambassador to Berlin (1907–1914), worked hard to secure a détente, but French leaders decided that Berlin was trying to weaken the Triple Entente and was not sincere in seeking peace.
+Jules Cambon, the French ambassador to Berlin (1907–1914), worked hard to secure a détente, but the French government realized that Berlin was trying to weaken the Triple Entente and at the best, was not sincere in seeking peace.
 The French consensus was that war was inevitable.